TritonVM/triton-vm/specification/src/hash-table.md

 # Hash Table

-The instruction `hash` hashes the OpStack's 12 top-most elements in one cycle.
+The instruction `hash` hashes the OpStack's 10 top-most elements in one cycle.
-What happens in the background is that the registers `st0` through `st11` are copied to the Hash Coprocessor's registers `state0` through `state11`.
+What happens in the background is that the registers `st0` through `st9` are copied to the Hash Coprocessor's registers `state0` through `state9`.
+The eleventh state register, `state10` is set to 1; this is the domain separation bit.
-The Hash Coprocessor's four remaining state registers, `state12` through `state15`, are set to 0.
+The Hash Coprocessor's five remaining state registers, `state11` through `state15`, are set to 0.
 Then, the Coprocessor runs the 8 rounds of Rescue-XLIX on its `state` registers.
-Finally, the hash digest, i.e., the 6 values from `state0` through `state5`, are copied back to the OpStack.
+Finally, the hash digest, i.e., the 5 values from `state0` through `state4`, are copied back to the OpStack.
 This allows the (main) Processor to perform the hashing instruction in a single cycle.

 The Hash Table has 49 columns: